 - Manage and handle the execution of the contracts signing with Vietnamese partners

-- Promote the parent company in Vietnam market
+- Promote the parent company in the Vietnam market

-- Conduct research and survey on the market
+- Conduct research and surveys on the market

 - Other activities as permitted by the Vietnam Law such as opening a bank account solely for the operation of the RO